-106 For further information on state succession as a cause for statelessness see Ineta Ziemele, 'State succession and issues of Nationality and statelessness' in Alice Edwards and Laura vas Waas (eds), Nationality and Statelessness under International Law (Cambridge University Press 2014) 217-246 higher, as every day hundreds of people continue to arrive, many them stateless or at risk of being stateless.
-The number of stateless children, on the other hand is completely unknown.108 This is mainly due to the fact that even if statelessness is more documented in Europe than in any other region of the world,109 there is still 'no homogeneity among [EU] Member States as regards the procedures they use to determine statelessness'.110 Moreover, great part of EU Member States do not have any type of specific administrative procedures towards the determination of stateless persons.
-According to the EMN, at the time of the report only seven Member States had specific procedures for statelessness determination.111
+The For further information on state succession as a cause for statelessness, see Ineta Ziemele, 'State succession and issues of Nationality and statelessness' in Alice Edwards and Laura vas Waas (eds), Nationality and Statelessness under International Law (CUP 2014) 217-246.

+According to the UNHCR's latest statistics, 108 the total number of stateless persons in Europe is 570,534.
+However, these are estimated figures, and the number could actually be significantly higher, as every day hundreds of people continue to arrive, many of them stateless or at risk of being stateless.
+The number of stateless children, on the other hand, is completely unknown.
+109 This is mainly due to the fact that even if statelessness is more documented in Europe than in any other region of the world, 110 there is still 'no homogeneity among [EU] Member States as regards the procedures they use to determine statelessness'.
+111 Moreover, many EU MS do not have any type of specific administrative procedures for determining stateless persons.
+According to the European Migration Network (EMN), at the time of the report only seven MS had specific procedures for statelessness determination.
+112